Richard Nolthenius, PhD - Program Chair of Astronomy, Cabrillo College

 From Mathews & Weaver (2010) with explanation here.
 The red curve is climate change if all greenhouse gases are kept at 2010 values - warming continues for at least 200 years (essentially the purple curve from the IPCC graph at left).
 The blue curve is if we stop ALL GHG emissions in 2010 - the result is that we only keep temperatures constant - they do NOT fall.
 This is a vital point which seems unappreciated in the popular press.
 The naive notion that if you just stop doing "bad things", then the Earth will forgive us, and heal - is false.
-We need to REVERSE what we have done - immediately.
+We need to REVERSE (if its possible) what we have done - immediately.

 Update Dec 17, 2012